hlship/test-pipeline/README.md

 ## then

-The `then` macro is a step builder taht evaluates to a step function that itself evaluates some expressions before continuing; this is handy for performing some assertions when the context is not directly needed, or triggering some code for side-effects.
+The `then` macro is a step builder that evaluates to a step function that itself evaluates some expressions before continuing; this is handy for performing some assertions when the context is not directly needed, or triggering some code for side effects.

 ```clojure
    ...